-Indeed they are!
-While we’re wrapping up here, let’s hit some main points surrounding the Dalmadoodle to paint the picture if this is the right breed for you.
+While we’re wrapping up here, let’s hit some main points surrounding the Dalmadoodle to determine if this is the right breed for you:

 - These sporty pups need at least 90 minutes of physical activity per day

-- Their coats require almost daily brushing and monthly grooming
+- Their coats require almost daily brushing and monthly trips to the groomers

 - Expect to have them right by your side, ready for love, attention, playtime, adventuring, and learning

-With the right loving and active family, a Dalmadoodle will thrive and be one super duper happy pup!
+With the right loving and active family, a Dalmadoodle will thrive and be one happy pup!

-You will need to brush your Dalmadoodle daily and take them to the groomers every 6-8 weeks to keep their coat healthy and tangle-free.
+Yes, they do.
+You will need to brush your Dalmadoodle daily and take them to the groomers every 6-8 weeks to keep their coats healthy and tangle-free.

 This article may include affiliate links. www.travellingwithadog.com is a participant of Amazon.com Services LLC Associates Program.
 As an Amazon Associate, I earn a commission from qualifying purchase. www.travellingwithadog.com participates in other affiliate programs, and recieves commissions when purchases are made through the links.
 The cost is not inflated to account for the commission earned.